localstack/localstack-blog.github.io/content/2024-07-25-simulating-outages-for-local-cloud-apps-with-localstacks-chaos-api/index.md

 ### Set Up the Docker Compose

 To start LocalStack and use the Chaos API, create a new Docker Compose configuration.
 You can find the official Docker Compose file for starting the LocalStack container in [our documentation](https://docs.localstack.cloud/getting-started/installation/#docker-compose).

 For an extended setup, include the following in your Docker Compose file:

--   Include the  `LOCALSTACK_HOST=localstack`  environment variable to ensure LocalStack services are accessible from other containers.
+* Include the  `LOCALSTACK_HOST=localstack`  environment variable to ensure LocalStack services are accessible from other containers.
--   Create the  `ls_network`  network to use LocalStack as its DNS server and enable the resolution of the domain name to the LocalStack container (also specify it via  `LAMBDA_DOCKER_NETWORK`  environment variable).
+* Create the  `ls_network`  network to use LocalStack as its DNS server and enable the resolution of the domain name to the LocalStack container (also specify it via  `LAMBDA_DOCKER_NETWORK`  environment variable).
--   Add a new volume attached to the LocalStack container.
+* Add a new volume attached to the LocalStack container.
 This volume holds the  `init-resources.sh`  file, which is copied to the LocalStack container and executed when the container is ready.
--   Add another volume to copy the built Lambda functions specified as ZIP files during Lambda function creation.
+* Add another volume to copy the built Lambda functions specified as ZIP files during Lambda function creation.
--   Optionally, add the  `LAMBDA_RUNTIME_ENVIRONMENT_TIMEOUT`  to wait for the runtime environment to start up, which may vary in speed based on your local machine.
+* Optionally, add the  `LAMBDA_RUNTIME_ENVIRONMENT_TIMEOUT`  to wait for the runtime environment to start up, which may vary in speed based on your local machine.

-The final Docker Compose configuration is as follows (also  [provided in the cloned repository)](https://github.com/localstack-samples/sample-chaos-api-serverless/blob/main/docker-compose.yml):
+The final Docker Compose configuration is as follows (also [provided in the repository)](https://github.com/localstack-samples/sample-chaos-api-serverless/blob/main/docker-compose.yml):

 ```yaml
 version: "3.9"